Stan Harris

 Stanley Wakefield Harris CBE (13 December 1894 – 3 October 1973) was an early twentieth century all-round sportsman regarded as one of the greatest all-rounders to have played for the British and Irish Lions.
-As a rugby union international, he represented the England in 1920, and the British Lions in 1924.
+As a rugby union international, he represented England in 1920, and the British Lions in 1924.
 He also turned down a place in the Great Britain Olympic squad in 1920, became a South African boxing champion and represented England in polo, all in between serving in both the First and Second World Wars.

 Early life

 Stan Harris was born on 13 December 1894 in Somerset East.
 He attended Bedford School where he excelled at rugby union.

 Sporting career

 Stanley Harris has been described as a "Boy’s Own" hero for his sporting prowess.
 After his service in World War I, in which he was wounded, he spent some time convalescing, but his boredom at this predicament led him to take up ballroom dancing.
 A year later he reached the finals of the World Ballroom dancing championship, in which he won the waltz section.

 After being sufficiently healed, he returned to his school boy passion of rugby union and became the leading try-scorer for Blackheath F.C. and also played for East Midlands RFC.
 Having played in the trial match in December 1919 on the victorious side where The South beat England, he made his international debut on 14 February 1920 at Lansdowne Road in the Ireland vs England match under the captaincy of Jenny Greenwood.
 He then also played against Scotland that season, scoring a try in that second match winning the Calcutta Cup and helping England secure a joint Five Nations championship (along with Scotland and Wales).
 In 1920, he also turned down a place in the Great Britain Olympic modern pentathlon team in 1920 to play rugby.
 He emigrated to South Africa soon afterwards and played for the Johannesburg Pirates club, as well as Transvaal.

 In 1921 he became the South African light-heavyweight boxing champion.
 In 1924, when the British Lions toured South Africa, he was called up by the team and played two Tests.
 Originally chosen as a replacement wing he then took over as fullback after a spate of injuries to the touring party.
 He played his final match for the British Lions on 20 Sep 1924 at Newlands Stadium and scored a try in that final match that was rated as the best of the series.
 The Springbok captain, Pierre Albertyn, rated Harris as the pick of the Lions backs.

 Harris then remained in South Africa until the beginning of the Second World War and won Springbok colours both in tennis and boxing.